Widgets and shortcodes

 includeFile

-shortcode infers the code language from the filename extension (or output
+The includeFile shortcode infers the code language from the filename extension (or output if there's no extension) and creates its own code block.

-The base path is /docs/static/
+The base path is /docs/static/.

 This shortcode strips trailing whitespace from the input file.

-on a line of its own:
+Call includeFile on a line of its own:

 {{< includeFile file="code-samples/include.sql" >}}